postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 Before you install the `postman-proxy-ca.crt` certificate, you must install the OpenSSL module.

-#### Installing the OpenSSL module on Windows
+#### Installing OpenSSL on Windows

-Postman uses the **OpenSSL** module to generate certificate-key pairs.
+Postman uses **OpenSSL** to generate certificate-key pairs.
 For Postman to be able to generate the `postman-proxy-ca.crt` certificate, the OpenSSL module must be installed on your computer and accessible through the command line.

 OpenSSL is already installed for macOS and is typically installed for Linux.
 For Windows systems, you must install OpenSSL manually:

-1. Download and install the [OpenSSL module installer](https://slproweb.com/products/Win32OpenSSL.html) for your operating system version.
+1. Download and install the [OpenSSL v1.1.1 installer](https://slproweb.com/products/Win32OpenSSL.html) for your operating system version. **Important:** OpenSSL v1.x is required to generate certificates.
+Later versions of OpenSSL are not supported at this time.

     > During installation, make sure to select the option to copy the OpenSSL DLLs to the **OpenSSL binaries (/bin) directory**.